jhernandez-c/fastcomments-debug/chrome/README.md

 ## What issues can this find?
 * How many instances of the widget are active?
 * Why isn't the widget rendering?
-Check for exceptions, invalid configuration.
 * What page is the widget rendering for?
+* What settings are applied?
+* Is SSO setup correctly?

 ## This consists of the following parts